trevordmiller/device-setup/README.md

 - Menu Bar auto hide (on)
 - Login items (`Google Drive`, `Google Photos Backup`, `RescueTime`)
 - Text Message Forwarding (on)
-- Do Not Disturb when display is sleeping (on), when mirroring to TVs and projectors (on), allow repeated calls (on)
+- Do Not Disturb scheduled (on, from 11pm-7am), when display is sleeping (on), when mirroring to TVs and projectors (on), allow repeated calls (on), sort order (recents by app)
-- Do Not Disturb scheduled (on, from 11pm-7am)
 - Night Shift (scheduled, from sunset to sunrise)
 - Find My Mac (on)
 - Highlight color (Nova cyan)